-For a cleaning business, your logo is often that opportunity.
+For a cleaning business, your company logo is often that opportunity.

 And, much like your business name, your logo should be well-informed by your overall brand.

 With a strong logo, you can inspire consumers who have no prior knowledge of or experience with your business, to believe you can deliver a great service.

 Your business logo will become a client’s main visual identifier for your business.

 Each impression is valuable.
 A strong, brand-centered logo will showcase a clear difference between your business and your competitors, quickly connect with your prospective clients, and stick in their minds.